Nanofabrication laboratory equipment

-The Experimental plasma enhanced CVD reactor is constructed for diagnostics of plasmachemical processes in capacitively coupled radio frequency (RF) discharges (13.56 MHz).
-It is possible to measure a delivered RF power, investigate presence of plasma-excited species by optical emission spectroscopy, obtain information about energy and flux of ions impinging on the substrate RF electrode, and measure mass and ion energy spectra of plasma phase particles.
+The Experimental plasma-enhanced CVD reactor is constructed for diagnostics of plasma chemical processes in capacitively coupled radio frequency (RF) discharges (13.56 MHz).
+It is possible to measure a delivered RF power, investigate the presence of plasma-excited species by optical emission spectroscopy, obtain information about the energy and flux of ions impinging on the substrate RF electrode, and measure mass and ion energy spectra of plasma phase particles.

-Chemical vapour deposition system reaching very high deposition temperatures dedicated to the deposition of carbon nanomaterials, possibilities of plasma enhancement by discharges of different frequency (including their regular switching).
+Chemical vapour deposition system reaching very high deposition temperatures dedicated to the deposition of carbon nanomaterials, possibilities of plasma enhancement by discharges of different frequencies (including their regular switching).

 Magnetron sputtering system BESTEC (MAGNETRON)

-The system consists of a sputter deposition chamber with 8 magnetrons in sputter up configuration.
+The system consists of a sputter deposition chamber with 8 magnetrons in a sputter-up configuration.
 The lid flange of the sputtering chamber is sealed with double viton O-rings and differentially pumped.

 System for deposition of thin layers of metal oxides on a horizontally oriented wafer/sample inside a cylindric steel reactor, with higher growth speed and lower control of layer thickness than a related ALD technique.

-System for a precisely controlled growth of oxides on silicon wafers in horizontal quartz tubes with soft-loading placement of boats holding up to 50 wafers in one run.
+System for precisely controlled growth of oxides on silicon wafers in horizontal quartz tubes with the soft-loading placement of boats holding up to 50 wafers in one run.

-This position within the LPCVD system is dedicated to growth of amorphous silicon on Si wafers, using silane (SiH4) as a precursor in LPCVD process.
+This position within the LPCVD system is dedicated to the growth of amorphous silicon on Si wafers, using silane (SiH4) as a precursor in the LPCVD process.

-This position within the LPCVD system is dedicated to growth of silicon nitrides of different stechiometry on Si wafers, using dichlorosilane (SiCl2H2) and ammonia (NH3) as precursors in LPCVD process.
+This position within the LPCVD system is dedicated to the growth of silicon nitrides of different stechiometry on Si wafers, using dichlorosilane (SiCl2H2) and ammonia (NH3) as precursors in the LPCVD process.

 Plasma Enhanced CVD of Si-based materials, Oxford Instruments Plasma Technology PlasmaPro 100 (PECVD)